Reimbursement Process and Coding Information for Hypermunes™

 HyperHEP B® S/D (hepatitis B immune globulin [human])

-GamaSTAN® SD (immune globulin [human])
+GamaSTAN® (immune globulin [human])

 *Current Procedural Terminology (CPT) is a registered trademark of the American Medical Association.